yigitkucuk/penajam/README.md

 Huh, changed a lot.
 All of the layouts, button designs, text designs are changed.
 Color themes are changed.
 App Bar is removed.
 Bug fixes, added functionality to one go-back button.
 Changed default profile picture.

+# 02.07.22 LOG
+We improved settings part, profile part.
+Also user is now kept signed in unless logout.
+We changed title of auditions.

+# 14.07.22 LOG
+We added chatroom but not fully functional yet.
+Also we started to work on sending posts.

+# 16.07.22
+Chatroom is functional now.
+We changed date-time format of the chatroom.
+We created the Post and Model classes.
+We improved layouts.

+# 19.07.22
+On profile page, now each user's email is displayed.
+We created NewRecyclerViewAdapter and imageRecyclerView.

+# 21.07.22
+We optimized Post system and Firebase database issues.
+Navigation interface is changed.
+Also, userlist layouts is changed.

+# 23.07.22
+Fixed database and equality constraints.
+Profile page data-fetch completed.
+Added e-mail verification and verification page.

+# 24.07.22
+Added change password page.
+We created a new private chatroom.
+Forgot password part is now available.